Biography

 • Primary care encounters for foot and ankle problems in children and young people: an epidemiological analysis.
 Funded by NIHR RfPB.

 • Addressing Child and Adolescent Musculoskeletal Pain: the CAM-Pain Programme.
-Funded by NIHR Programme Grant for Applied Research.
+Funded by NIHR Programme Grant for Applied Research and Arthritis UK.

 • Management of musculoskeletal pain in ChiLdren and young people wIth Mental health or neurodivergent comorBidity (CLIMB).
 Funded by NIHR SPCR.